-18+ years of experience in global management consulting, project management, and business process efficiency (40+ teams and 400+ developers) across multiple industries (ISO 13485, ISO 9001 & ISO 17025), from software development to biopharmaceutical and automotive. 🏆 I'm also a certified trainer in multinational companies (100+ people trained) in Lean Six Sigma and the Theory of Constraints.
-Certified SAFe 5 Scrum Master and Certified Lean Six Sigma Black Belt.
-MSc Electrical and Computer Engineering.
+18+ years of experience in global management consulting, project management, and business process efficiency (40+ teams and 400+ people) across multiple industries (ISO 13485, ISO 9001 & ISO 17025), from software development to biopharmaceutical and automotive.
+Certified SAFe 5 Scrum Master.
+Certified Lean Six Sigma Black Belt.
+MSc in Electrical and Computer Engineering.
+Trainer in multinational companies (100+ people trained).
+Our personal mentorship sessions are about you.
+Whether you are a recent graduate, a junior professional, or a seasoned leader, our sessions provide action-oriented advice that resonates with your values, passions and strengths, creating a strategy for success.
+Your success is my success.

 My Mentoring Topics